create3000/x_ite/docs/index.md

 **splashScreen**

 A Boolean value (`true` or `false`) to indicate whether the splash screen should be displayed.
 The default value for the splashScreen attribute is true.
-The display of Learn more about how HTML and X3D can operate together.the splash screen can also be toggled via the browser option »SplashScreen« in JavaScript.
+The display of the splash screen can also be toggled via the browser option »SplashScreen« in JavaScript.
 Call Browser.setBrowserOption("SplashScreen", booleanValue) to toggle the display of the splash screen.
 {: .notice}

 **src**